-From overall operating performance perspective, none of the operating segments in which the company is in charge of the activities is making good money.
+From an overall operating performance perspective, none of the operating segments in which the company is in charge of the activities is making good money.
 The only source of money the company is earning is where it owned land and gave it to a developer to construct a building and in return, it is earning a steady income.
-This is just like what a lot of landowners/farmers did at the peak of real estate boom in Gurgaon when they gave their land parcels to large real estate developers to construct building and in turn assured steady income for them.
+This is just like what a lot of landowners/farmers did at the peak of real estate boom in Gurgaon when they gave their land parcels to large real estate developers to construct the building and in turn, assured steady income for them.

 Therefore, overall the management efficiency leaves a lot to be desired in terms of business operations management.
 It remains to be seen how the investment in two NOIDA properties turns out in future.

 Margin of Safety in the market price of IST Ltd:

 However, we recommend that an investor may read the following articles to assess the PE ratio to be paid for any stock, takes into account the strength of the business model of the company as well.
 The strength in the business model of any company is measured by way of its self-sustainable growth rate and the free cash flow generating the ability of the company.

 In the absence of any strength in the business model of the company, a low PE ratio of the company’s stock may be signs of a value trap where instead of being a bargain; the low valuation of the stock price may represent the poor business dynamics of the company.

 - 3 Principles to Decide the Ideal P/E Ratio of a Stock for Value Investors